-Did you make any taxable purchases from out-of-state firms during 2017 on which sales and use tax was not charged?
-If yes, you must report Wisconsin sales and use tax on these purchases on line 60 if they were stored, used, or consumed in Wisconsin.
+Wisconsin.
 You must also report sales and use tax on taxable purchases from a retailer located in another country regardless of whether you were charged any tax for that country or any duty by the U.S. Customs Service if the items were stored, used, or consumed in Wisconsin.
 Taxable purchases include furniture, carpet, clothing, computers, books, CDs, DVDs, cassettes, video tapes, certain digital goods (e.g., greeting cards, video games, music, and books, transferred electronically), artwork, jewelry, coins purchased for more than face value, etc.

 Example You purchased \$300 of clothing through a catalog or over the Internet.
 No sales and use tax was charged.
 The clothing was delivered in a county with a 5% tax rate.
-You are liable for \$15 Wisconsin tax ( $$300 \times 5\% = $15$ ) on this purchase.
+You are liable for \$15 Wisconsin tax (\$300 x 5% = \$15) on this purchase.

-If you do not include an amount on line 60, place a checkmark in the space provided to certify that you do not owe any sales or use tax.
+If you do not include an amount on line 59, place a checkmark in the space provided to certify that you do not owe any sales or use tax.
 Only returns certified as "no use tax due" will be recognized as filing a sales/use tax return.

 Complete the worksheet below to determine whether you are liable for Wisconsin sales and use tax.
-Fill in the amount from line 3 of the worksheet on line 60 of Form 1NPR.
+Fill in the amount from line 3 of the worksheet on line 59 of Form 1NPR.

-Worksheet for Computing Wisconsin Sales and Use Tax ĸ 1.
+Worksheet for Computing Wisconsin Sales and Use Tax Σ. 1.
 Total purchases subject to Wisconsin sales and use tax (i.e., purchases on which no sales and use tax was charged by the seller) \$ 2.
-Sales and use tax rate (see rate chart) x % 3.
-Amount of sales and use tax due for 2017 (line 1 multiplied by tax rate on line 2).
-Round this amount to the nearest dollar and fill in on line 60 of Form 1NPR \$
+Sales and use tax rate (see rate chart) x % Amount of sales and use tax due for 2018 (line 1 multiplied by tax rate on line 2).
+Round this amount to the nearest dollar and fill in on line 59 of Form 1NPR \$

-Sales and Use Tax F Rate Chart In al Wisconsin counties except thos e shown in a through d below v, the tax rate was 5.5% for all of 2017. a.
-If storage, use, or consumption i Milwaukee n 2017 was in one of the foll Ozaukee owing counties, the tax rate was 5.6%: Washington b.
-If storage, use, or consumption i Racine n 2017 was in one of the foll Waukesha owing counties, the tax rate was 5.1%: C. If storage, use, or consumption through March 31, 2017, and 5.5 Kewaunee county, the tax rate was 5% from January 1, 2017, d.
-If storage, use, or consumption i n 2017 was in one of the foll owing counties, the tax rate was 5%: Brown Manitowoc Outagamie Calumet Menominee Winnebago
+Sales and Us e Tax Rate Chart In a ll Wisconsin counties excep ot those shown in a through n d below, the tax rate was 5.5% for all of 2018. a.
+If storage, use, or consum Milwaukee ption in 2018 was in one o Ozaukee f the following counties, the Washington tax rate was 5.6%: b.
+If storage, use, or consum Racine ption in 2018 was in one o Waukesha f the following counties, the tax rate was 5.1%: C. If storage, use, or consum through March 31, 2018, a Calumet llowing county, the tax rate e was 5% from January 1, 2018, d.
+If storage, use, or consum Manitowoc ption in 2018 was in one o Menominee f the following counties, the Outagamie tax rate was 5%: Winnebago

-Line 61 Donations
+Line 60 Donations

-You may designate amounts as a donation to one or more of the programs listed on lines 61a through 61h.
+You may designate amounts as a donation to one or more of the programs listed on lines 60a through 60h.
 Your donation will either reduce your refund or be added to tax due.
-Add the amounts on lines 61a through 61h and fill in the total on line 61i.
+Add the amounts on lines 60a through 60h and fill in the total on line 60i.

-Line 61a Endangered resources donation With your gift, the Endangered Resources Program works to protect and manage native plant and animal species, natural communities, and other natural features.
+Line 60a Endangered resources donation With your gift, the Endangered Resources Program works to protect and manage native plant and animal species, natural communities, and other natural features.
 Gifts up to a predetermined amount will be matched by state general purpose revenue.
-Fill in the amount you want to donate on line 61a.
+Fill in the amount you want to donate on line 60a.

-Line 61b Cancer research donation Your cancer research donation will be divided equally between the Medical College of Wisconsin, Inc., and the University of Wisconsin Carbone Cancer Center for cancer research projects.
-Fill in the amount you want to donate on line 61b.
+Line 60b Cancer research donation Your cancer research donation will be divided equally between the Medical College of Wisconsin, Inc., and the University of Wisconsin Carbone Cancer Center for cancer research projects.
+Fill in the amount you want to donate on line 60b.